aarxshi/rainfall_tabpfn/README.md

 Most rainfall forecasts rely on physical models or historical climatology, which may not capture localized deviations well.
 By using machine learning to learn from past forecast errors, we can make corrections that improve real-world relevance.

-This is can be used in areas such as:
+This approach has applications in:

 - Earth observation and climate forecasting
 - Environmental informatics and sustainability
 - Open data science
-- Meta-learning and few-shot learning models
+- Meta-learning and few-shot learning research

 ---